 The piston loads in a two stroke diesel are higher than in a four stroke, mainly because there is always a downward pressure on the piston either by the combustion or by pushing out the exhaust gasses.
 There is no load reversal to build up the oil film on the piston pin.
 An innovative manufacturer uses a sort of ball bearing in the piston with pressure lubrication, this design also solves the problem with piston cooling and lubrication.
 Time will tell if this will work and be durable over thousands of engine hours.

-For an aircraft to have a DI engine this means extra hardware (2 stage injectors, common rail etc), dual electronics for redundancy, weight and all of this complexity for about 10% more efficiency.
+For an aircraft to have a DI engine this means extra hardware (two-stage injectors, common rail etc), dual electronics for redundancy, weight and all of this complexity for about 10 % more efficiency.

 The IDI does not have all of these but in return is simpler and more reliable, which definitely is what we are looking for in an aircraft engine.